dakolech/angular-unit-testing-helpers/README.md

   Dummy.directive
   ```

   `directive` will return the simpliest directive.
-It's useful when filter depends on service from another module.
+It's useful when directive is in another module.

   Implementation:
   ```javascript